Ōgi logo Ōgi

 Second player's camp (Gote)

-A handicap game is a game in which the stronger player voluntarily gives a material advantage to their opponent in order to balance the chances of winning.
+A handicap game is a game where the stronger player concedes a material advantage to their opponent from the outset in order to balance the chances of victory.

-In Ōgi, this handicap usually takes the form of one or more pieces being promoted before the game begins.
+In Ōgi, this advantage typically takes the form of promoting one or more pieces before the start of the game.

 Example

-In the example below, Gote (the stronger player) has given a handicap to Sente (the weaker player) by allowing them to start with their Rook and Bishop already promoted.
+In the example below, Gote (the stronger player) has conceded an advantage to Sente (the weaker player) by allowing them to start with their Rook and Bishop already promoted.

 Sente starts the game with their Bishop and Rook promoted.